dsanchor/demo-cicd/README.md

 ![Screenshot](ci.png)

 As shown in the previous diagram, the CI part of the pipeline is divided 3 main stages, although there is also a preparation phase.
-I will enumerate every action that is perform during this CI process:
+I will enumerate every action that is performed during this CI process:

 - Preparation:
    - Cloning and loading some pipeline utils functions that will be used during the whole process